marameref/marameref/README.md

 ### Bio:

-Amarachi Crystal Omereife is a talented software engineer with expertise in Python, MLOps, JavaScript, and backend development.
+Omo Ike is a talented software engineer with expertise in Python, MLOps, JavaScript, and backend development.

 ### Streetcred: